skyportal/skyportal/doc/setup.md

 1. Get the new code with `git pull` (or `git checkout v1.2.3` for a release).
 2. Update the submodules with `git submodule update --init --recursive`.
 3. Update the Python environment with `uv sync`.
+4. Install pgvector, which every database now needs whether or not the summary search is on.
+The installation section for your platform gives the command.
-4. Apply any pending database migrations with `make db_migrate`.
+5. Apply any pending database migrations with `make db_migrate`.
-5. Start the app again with `make run`, which reinstalls the Javascript dependencies and rebuilds the bundle.
+6. Start the app again with `make run`, which reinstalls the Javascript dependencies and rebuilds the bundle.

+The source-summary search used to keep its vectors in Pinecone, and now keeps them in SkyPortal's own database.
+An installation whose config still says `location: pinecone` loses the search until that is changed to `pgvector`, and each summary is written again so its vector is stored.

 `make db_migrate` runs `alembic upgrade head`, with `PYTHONPATH` and the config flag already set.
 To run alembic directly, activate the environment and supply